• Train

 Deep neural networks excel at finding hierarchical representations that solve complex tasks with large datasets.
 Each category and architecture of deep network systems provide task-specific characteristics.
 To learn about using deep neural networks in state-of-the-art image recognition, check out our article Image Recognition today: A Comprehensive Guide.

-At the Viso Computer Vison Blog We also cover other popular topics related to computer vision and deep learning technologies.
+At the Viso Computer Vison Blog we cover popular topics related to computer vision technologies and deep learning algorithms.
 We recommend you explore the following topics:

 Follow us